hyprwm/hyprland-wiki/pages/FAQ/_index.md

 ### How do I screen lock?

 Use a Wayland-compatible locking utility using WLR protocols, e.g. `swaylock`.
+Be aware that they will not prevent tty-changing using Ctrl-Alt-F1...F7.

 ### How do I change me mouse cursor?